Youth Symphony News

 Domenico Carlo Maria Dragonetti (7 April 1763 – 16 April 1846) was an Italian double bass virtuoso and composer with a 3 string double bass.
 He stayed for thirty years in his hometown of Venice, Italy and worked at the Opera Buffa, at the Chapel of San Marco and at the Grand Opera in Vicenza.
 By that time he had become notable throughout Europe and had turned down several opportunities, including offers from the Tsar of Russia.
 In 1794, he… read more about Dragonetti Bass concerto »

 Dear musicians, I am looking for all strings, horns, trumpet, trombone, and tuba players for the annual DUWS Viennese Ball.
 The Duke Wind Symphony is hosting its annual VIENNESE BALL on Saturday, February 10, 2018.
 We are looking for musicians (especially string players) to play traditional Austrian Waltzes with a full orchestra.
-Are you interested? - please respond to this email (verena.m@duke.edu) to confirm your participation: Here is the rehearsal schedule… read more about Musicians needed for the Viennese Ball 2018 »
+Are you interested? - please respond to this email (verena.m@duke.edu) to confirm your participation: read more about Musicians needed for the Viennese Ball 2018 »

 Strings to follow Candide is an operetta with music composed by Leonard Bernstein, based on the 1759 novella of the same name by Voltaire.[1]
 The operetta was first performed in 1956 with a libretto by Lillian Hellman; but since 1974 it has been generally performed with a book by Hugh Wheeler which is more faithful to Voltaire's novel.
 The primary lyricist was the poet Richard Wilbur.
 Read more about Candide here… read more about Overture to Candide, by Leonard Bernstein »